 Kimchi is a fermented type of food, which means it contains friendly bacteria – probiotics.
 They colonize your gut and contribute to a healthy microbiome.
 Since your gut and brain are strongly interlinked via the gut-brain axis, a healthy gut will help you maintain peak brain performance.

 Coconut kefir is similar to milk kefir in a way that it contains healthy probiotics.
 However, it’s completely dairy-free.
-This is a great vegan source of probiotics.
+And it’s great brain food for vegetarians.
 Alongside supporting your gut health, probiotics such as Bifidobacterium help alleviate anxiety and depression.

 Salmon or sardines aren’t the only fish who have lots of omega-3s.
 Trout is another great source of these essential fatty acids.
 As we’ve said, a big chunk of your brain is made from DHA, an omega-3 fatty acid.
 By eating trout, you’ll help contribute to healthy mood and cognitive function.